chaomnn/Mandelbrot-Fractal/README.md

+Features:

+For zooming in/out, use mouse wheel; Press z to reset zoom to default.

+To move around the fractal, hold down left mouse button.

-To change the colors of the fractal, replace the default colors in colors.txt file with 16 RGB colors of your own choosing.
+To change the colors of the fractal, press 1, 2, or 3.
+To enter or exit gradient mode, when colors are changing constantly, press c.
+Press r to reset colors to default.